JuliaAI/MLJ.jl/doc/adding_new_models.md

 coefficients and intercept.
 For a general supervised model, it is the (generally minimal) information needed to make new predictions.

-The ultimate supertype of all models is `MLJInterface.Model`, which has two abstract subtypes; quoting MLJInterface.jl:
+The ultimate supertype of all models is `MLJBase.Model`, which has two abstract subtypes; quoting MLJBase.jl:

 ````julia
 abstract type MLJType end